datacoves/dbt-coves/dbt_coves/index.rst

    * - 0.17.0
      - ❌ Not supported
    * - 0.18.2
-     - 🕥 In progress
+     - ✅ Tested
    * - 0.19.1
      - ✅ Tested
    * - 0.20.0
-     - ❌ Not tested
+     - 🕥 In progress

 Supported adapters
 ==================